Loading...

 Income

-This is the average weekly income in 2021 for Oldham
+This is the average household income in 2024 for Oldham

 Employment